DSpace-Labs/DSpace7RestTutorial/walkthrough/return-status.md

 }
 ```
 ---
-In the **DSpaceApiExceptionControllerAdvice** class will be scanned for an appropriate exception handler for a MissingParameterException.
+The **DSpaceApiExceptionControllerAdvice** class will be scanned for an appropriate exception handler for a MissingParameterException.

 ### Method org.dspace.app.exception.DSpaceApiExceptionControllerAdvice.MissingParameterException()